Wham Paymaster robbery: Robbery

 From the rocky ledge, Wham and Mays withdrew to the nearby dry creek bed.
 There Wham attempted to rally the soldiers to retake the lock box holding the payroll, but after seeing that eight of the eleven soldiers were wounded realized that was not a viable option.
 With the soldiers located about 300 yd from their initial defensive position, the bandits continued to fire at them.
 With the soldiers pinned down, several of the bandits descended the hill and opened the strongbox holding the payroll with an axe.
-About 2:30 pm the bandits stopped firing and left in two groups.
+At about 2:30 pm the bandits stopped firing and left in two groups.
 The first group led a mule carrying what appeared to be a man slumped over it and the second group provided cover for the first.

 It was not until around 3:00 pm that the soldiers returned to the ambulance and Campbell left her hiding place.
 They discovered the nine surviving mules had run off during the attack and their harnesses had been cut to pieces.
 As the soldiers returned to the ambulance, Harriet Holladay arrived on the scene in her buckboard.
 She had heard the gunfire and decided to investigate when Campbell's riderless horse arrived at the station house.
 Upon her arrival she joined with Campbell to provide first aid to the wounded soldiers.
 Four of the mules were located by the nearby creek bed and the soldiers were able to splice together enough of the harnesses to hitch them to the ambulance.
 Most of the wounded were loaded into the ambulance for transport to Fort Thomas.
 Sergeant Brown and one other man were deemed too severely injured to move and were tended by Campbell until the surgeon from Fort Thomas could be dispatched to retrieve them.
 As the convoy was preparing to leave, rancher Barney Norton, who had also heard the sounds of the battle, arrived with a group of his ranch hands.
-Wham arrived at Fort Thomas about 5:30 pm.
+Wham arrived at Fort Thomas at about 5:30 pm.